 Instant Pot Chana Masala

 - Turn on the saute mode and heat oil in the instant pot.
-Add cumin seeds, bayleaf and coriander pods.
+Add cumin seeds, bayleaf and cardamom pods.
 Once the seeds start spluttering, add the onions and cook till they are soft (about 3-4 minutes).

 - Add the tomatoes, garlic, ginger, green chillies, salt, turmeric powder and chilli powder to the pot.
 Cook till the tomatoes break down and start becoming mushy (4-5 minutes).
 Add the chickpeas, potatoes and 2 cups water to the pot.
 Set manual pressure for 30 minutes and let the pressure release naturally for at least 10 minutes before manually releasing the remaining pressure.

 - Turn on the saute function again and add garam masala and kasuri methi (if using).
 If the gravy is too thick, add ¼ to ½ cup water.
 Adjust salt to taste and simmer for 5 minutes before turning off the flame.
 Top with chopped coriander and serve hot.

 Traditional Pressure Cooker Chana Masala

 - Heat oil in the pressure cooker.
 Add cumin seeds, bayleaf and cardamom pods.
 Once the seeds start spluttering, add the onions and cook till they are soft (about 3-4 minutes).

 - Add the tomatoes, garlic, ginger, green chillies, salt, turmeric powder and chilli powder to the pot.
 Cook till the tomatoes break down and start becoming mushy (4-5 minutes).
 Add the chickpeas, potatoes and 2 ½ cups water to the pot.
 Pressure cook for 6-7 whistles or till the chana can be easily broken between two fingers.